November 25, 2025 (19d ago)

 Q: Can code be over-engineered?

 A: Yes.
-Avoid premature abstraction.
-Use the Rule of Three—create an abstraction only after a pattern repeats multiple times.
+Avoid premature abstraction; prefer the Rule of Three: create an abstraction after a pattern repeats.

 At Clean Code Guy, we help teams turn codebases into maintainable assets through audits, AI-assisted refactors, and training.
 Schedule a free consultation at https://cleancodeguy.com to get started.